xebialabs-community/xld-gitlab-artifact-resolver-plugin/README.md

 ## Preface

-This document describes the functionality provided by the XL Deploy Artifact resolver plugin.
+This document describes the functionality provided by the XL Deploy Artifact resolver plugin. it allows to set a gitlab reference in the 'File Uri' property of a deployable. it works with a new kind of credentials than can be defined in the Configuration Node : `credentials.TokenCredentials` The gitlab uri is : 'gitlab:projectid:ref:file'
+example: gitlab:9539714:1.2.0:benoit/namespace.yaml refers to
+* the a gitlab server referenced into the credentials.TokenCredentials,
+* the project id  `9539714`
+* the ref (tag) `1.2.0` (reference can be `master`)
+* the file `benoit/namespace.yaml` in that repository.

 See the [XL Deploy reference manual](https://docs.xebialabs.com/xl-deploy) for background information on XL Deploy and deployment automation concepts.